 Here’s what we get when we revisit the event page:

 Heck yeah, the featured image has been removed, which is exactly what we want!
-Although this is a fairly simple example of what’s possible with template overrides, the same process applies for every other template file in The Events Calendar.
+Although this is a fairly simple example of what’s possible with template overrides, the same process applies to every other template file in The Events Calendar.